By Hanna Rambe

 It was late and Ruli could see the elderly woman was getting tired so she decided it was just about time to finish their New Year’s Eve visit.
 She had really wanted to see Musa’s wife.
 For the past seven years Musa’s wife had regularly sent a Christmas present and this was the first time Ruli had taken the time to drop in to thank her.
 Up till now Ruli had felt that as she was the older of the two it was Musa’s responsibility to call on her.
 In fact she wanted to introduce Masni to Musa and his family.

 They were about to leave when the old woman asked them to look through two thick photo albums full of pictures, of the dog and all its certificates.
 The elderly woman explained that one day Musa had been playing with the dog, telling it how clever it was, when the children arrived home from school and joined in.
 Something must have happened.
-Musa must have made some sort of movement that upset his youngest son because the child picked up a walking stick from the corner of the parlour and began pretending to hit his father.
+Musa must have made some sort of movement that upset his youngest son because the child picked up a walking stick from the corner of the parlor and began pretending to hit his father.

 Suddenly the dog snarled angrily and jumped on the child and bit him.
 At first everyone thought it was all just wonderful fun, that the dog was showing how clever it was.
 As blood began to run down the child’s arm and she started screaming, the dog grew more and more angry.
-Then everyone suddenly realized what was happening and Musa leapt into action.
+Then everyone suddenly realized what was happening and Musa sprang into action.

 Apparently what happened, the old woman remembered, was that the child moved exactly like the bad men the dog had been trained to attack at the school.
 Musa forced the dog out of the way and the house was in uproar.
-Someone called Musa’s wife who was next door at a neighbourhood function; someone called the family doctor; children started howling; and the elderly woman herself began yelling at Musa and the dog.
+Someone called Musa’s wife who was next door at a neighborhood function; someone called the family doctor; children started howling; and the elderly woman herself began yelling at Musa and the dog.

 The whole house was in chaos for a week.
 The dog was taken straight out of town to the trainer’s but after that the old woman didn’t know what happened to it.
 Musa never brought it home again and someone said that within a month it died.